Posts

 Image

-(Google images) I'm probably one of the only people in American who doesn't have a iPod or iPhone.
+I'm probably one of the only people in American who doesn't have a smart phone.
 I'm a low-tech sort of person.
 I like my sticky notes-I use them for everything, including keeping track of my medications when I'm sick.
 Like most people, I get a little hazy when I am sick and can't remember which medication I've taken and when.
 It's important to keep track since there is a possibility to overdose on medications if you are a little "out of it."
 When I am sick, I will write down any medication I take so I can keep them straight.
 I record: Advair (my daily asthma medication) Advil (for fever and pain) Dayquil (this contains acetaminophen, and you can take too much and damage your liver) Antibiotic Prednisone Albuterol (my rescue asthma medication) Some days I don't take Daqyquil, so I have to keep track of how much cough medicine I may have taken.
-It's easy when you are coughing to think "I should take some more cough me
+It's easy when you are coughing to think "I should take some more cough medicine-how

 I tried to avoid it, but the flu found me